guillaume-haerinck/which-gui/README.md

 > The html folders contains project built vanilla Javascript (no framework), but it also contains projects made with **Vue**(<img src="doc/readme-img/vue.png?raw=true" height="15px">) or **React** (<img src="doc/readme-img/react.png?raw=true" height="20px">).
 If it is the case, the icon used will not be HTML, but the logo of the framework.

-While HTML has been designed to make websites, in recent years we have seen the adoption of frameworks like [Electron](https://electronjs.org/) to deploy it as a desktop app, or [Coherent](https://coherent-labs.com/) to embed it in games and major game engines.
+While HTML has been designed to make websites, in recent years we have seen the adoption of frameworks like [Electron](https://electronjs.org/) to deploy it as a desktop app, or [Coherent](https://coherent-labs.com/) to embed it in games and major game engines (for exemple EA makes most of their UI through [EAWebKit](https://gpl.ea.com/eawebkit.html), which is similar to Coherent).

 *For more details, check the `html` folder.*